mlosadao/workshop3-social-networks-analysis/README.md

 ## Results:

-- All teh results were gathered in the next file: https://docs.google.com/spreadsheets/d/1Pg7YmJKU30ZSfBYTVc6A_xp1-dOgoYSXY5Qqt1NJOWY/edit?usp=sharing
+- All the results were gathered in the next file: https://docs.google.com/spreadsheets/d/1Pg7YmJKU30ZSfBYTVc6A_xp1-dOgoYSXY5Qqt1NJOWY/edit?usp=sharing

 - Taking into account the previous file we selected as viwepoint the MLPClassifier with hidden_layer_sizes=(200, 200, 200).